Steele Creek Trail: Following the Path

 The trail has a large gap at the site of the Valley Lake Estate housing development, currently (2010) being built on an old quarry site in Niddrie.
 When completed (estimated as late 2010) the cyclist will be able to traverse the full length of the trail.
 While still not complete in Jan 2012, it is still possible to traverse this section with a little bit of ingenuity.
 There is a small but busy road section at Keilor Rd and Woorite Pl at the northern end i.e. the freeway off ramp.
 Other than that, navigation is straight forward.

-The Victorian State Government financed a new underpass of Buckley St in 2009, which has vastly improved the link to the Maribyrnong River Trail.
-Construction commenced Oct 2009 and the underpass was opened to the public May 28, 2010 resulting in better and safer access to St Bernard's College and Rosehill Secondary College.
+The Victorian State Government financed a new underpass of Buckley St in 2009, creating a link to the Maribyrnong River Trail.
+Construction commenced in October 2009 and the underpass was opened to the public on 28 May 2010, with access to St Bernard's College and Rosehill Secondary College.